 Under our ground lease with Transport Canada, we are required to manage, operate, and maintain the runways and facilities at Québec City Jean Lesage International Airport (YQB) as long as demand requires.
 For that reason, unless otherwise specified, we have a duty to provide a minimum level of service, even if it’s only for emergency situations and the transportation of essential goods.

-As of July 1, 2020, access to the terminal will be restricted to same-day passengers and airport employees.
+Access to the terminal will be restricted to same-day passengers and airport employees.
 Companions are asked to stay outside.
 Minor children and people who require assistance may be accompanied by one other person.

 A global travel advisory is currently in effect.
 The Government of Canada therefore recommends that all citizens avoid non-essential travel outside Canada until further notice.
 “Non-essential travel” means travel for tourism, recreation, and entertainment.